Understanding Your Dashboard

 Can staff see other staff members' performance?

 Staff members can only see their own performance metrics in the "My Performance" card.
 The full Operators leaderboard and salon-wide analytics are only visible to Owners, Admins, and Managers.
+Staff can use the period selector to view their personal stats for different time periods.

 Why do my quick stats show different numbers than my reports?